JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 Prefer putting a blank line after the class header to make it clear where the header ends and the class body begins.

-Constructor parameters can use either the regular indent or the continuation indent (double the regular indent).
+Use regular indent (4 spaces) for constructor parameters.

 ## Class layout